We no longer support this browser. Using a supported browser will provide a better experience.

 • Sometimes, even if the spouse does not treat the IRA as their own, if the account owner dies before they would have been required to begin taking withdrawals, the spouse may be able to delay beginning to take withdrawals until the original account owner’s required withdrawals would have begun.

-• Planning tip: If you would like to name a trust for the benefit of a spouse, like a Marital Trust, as the beneficiary, consult your tax and legal advisors to ensure that the trust qualifies for the stretch benefit; if it doesn’t, it may be required to withdraw within 10 years after the account owner’s death, if not sooner.
+• Planning tip: If you would like to name a trust for the benefit of a spouse, like a Marital Trust, as the beneficiary, consult a tax or legal professional to ensure that the trust qualifies for the stretch benefit; if it doesn’t, it may be required to withdraw within 10 years after the account owner’s death, if not sooner.

 • Other beneficiaries excepted from the 10-year rule are beneficiaries who are minor children, who are chronically ill, who have disabilities, or who are not more than 10 years younger than the account owner.
 Generally, these beneficiaries can stretch withdrawals over their life expectancy, although for minors the 10-year rule applies once they reach the age of majority.